Dogs show themselves in a variety of paths depending on their mood.

 Why does my dog lick my wounds?

-Firstly, licking wounds is the straightforward approach for dogs to show their love for you.
+Firstly, licking wounds is a straightforward approach for dogs to show their love for you.
 Also, it could taste good for him, for pain relief to his owners, property of healing, or possibly to clean his owner’s wounds.
-Basically, it can say that dogs are concerned about owners.
+It can say that dogs are concerned about their owners.

 Then, let’s jump into the next segment!